What is robots.txt?

 Allow and Disallow directives without parameters

-If the directives don't contain parameters, the robot handles data in the following manner:
+If the directives don't contain parameters, the robot handles the data as follows:

 Using the special characters * and $